Right to Ramble

 As you get to the pond, walk out to the little point and then loop back across the trail and head eastward to connect with the Creekside Trail.
 There's a little bridge just before the Creekside Trail; I'm not sure what is underfoot in summer in the marshy bit, but it was very solid in January.

 By the way, the map shows that this trail reconnects with the L. Wishart Way.
 Perhaps there is a summer trail that curves a bit more northward, but the winter trail (across the little bridge) links with the Creekside Trail that can then take you back to the main covered bridge.

 This is a gentle walk, mostly through hardwood.
 It curves weastward then northward to the edge of the O'Hara property from the Louis Wishart Way and McEachern Trail junction south of the bridge and ends in the upper northwest corner of the property.
 You can then loop back over the latter part of the McEachern trail (or head over the creek "bridge" if it is passable and continue east on the McEachern Trail).

 The upper covered bridge.
 Cross this bridge and you'll be in the mini pioneer-

 village.
 There's also a little uncovered bridge at about the point this picture was

 O'Hara Mill and Conservation Area

 (This is the volunteer organization that keeps the mill and its trails running.
 Drop a couple of loonies in the boxes placed around the area to help them out.
-As noted in the trail descriptions, they have a couple of bridges to build, and they're not cheap.)
+As noted in the trail descriptions, they have a lot of maintenance to keep trails and buildings in shape, and it's not cheap.)